gregjewi/ClarAgua-Applet/_database/README.md

 See the [InfluxDB documentation](https://docs.influxdata.com/influxdb/v1.8/concepts/schema_and_data_layout/) about their schema and best practices.

 ```
+Enter 'influx' command on command line to connect to interface
 ubuntu@ip:~/scripts$ influx

 Connected to http://localhost:8086 version 1.7.10
 InfluxDB shell version: 1.7.10
 > SHOW DATABASES